 So if you have a car or personal loan and need to lower your DTI ratio, one option is to wait until you have reached ten months or less on the car or personal loan so the underwriter can ignore the debt payment from your DTI ratio calculation.

 If you have a high debt-to-income ratio, your options are limited.
-Other than the VA home loan program and, to a certain extent, the FHA home loan program, most loan programs have a hard cap when it comes to DTI ratios.
+Other than the VA home loan program and, to a certain extent, the FHA home loan program, most loan programs have a hard cap on DTI ratios.
 The best thing you can do is have a strong credit score, a large downpayment, and plenty of liquid assets (i.e., compensating factors).

 There is a lot of misinformation about debt-to-income ratios; here are just a few examples.